 Things is my blog, which gets updated rather erratically.
 Right now I’m posting fairly regularly, sometimes about music, sometimes about Random Life In Isolation.
-It’s not to be confused with Stuff, which is my biog, not to be confused with a blog.
+It’s not to be confused with About, which is my biog, not to be confused with a blog.
 It’s a really good biog, though.
 It starts when I was two years old and wanted to be a cat.
 Stuff I did before the age of two wasn’t really that interesting.

 Live and Discography are exactly what they sound like, though right now “live” is pretty much a list of postponed gigs and festivals.
 Oh well, you can see where I would have been playing, I suppose.
 Clicking on any of the releases on the discography page will take you to where you can find more information and buy them.
 My links page includes useful things like my social media and the AD music website, as well as a few randoms.
 So far I’ve also included my favourite fabric shop and my favourite author, but I’m willing to entertain other suggestions.

 That just leaves albums and bands, which are exactly what they sound like, though I badly need to update the latter page.
 I’ll do that one day, I promise.
 In the meantime, here is a picture of my dog and cat.
 Ooh, I’ve just noticed I’m now writing in the first person.
 Jolly good!